yuandere/authentication-app/README.md

 This app demonstrates OAuth 2.0 authentication flows with Google, Facebook, Twitter and Github.
 [The backend](https://github.com/yuandere/authentication-app-backend) handles requests made to those services and stores user information using MongoDB.

+**Demo hosting is on Render's free plan so the first request may take upwards of 20 seconds to go through.

 ### Built With

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->